loicgelle/inf564-compiler/README.md

 make tests2
 ```

-The final level of tests depend on the host architecture.
+The final level of tests depends on the host architecture.
 To ensure consistency between the development and the testing environment, the tests are encapsulated and performed in a Docker container.
 The base container has to be built before the tests are launched:

 ```
 make docker-init